hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/schema-discovery.md

 </hotrod>
 ```

 All tables and views in the current schema are discovered and added to the persistence layer.
-They are available
-for CRUD and LiveSQL.
+They are available for CRUD and LiveSQL.

-An empty `<discover/>` tag includes the current schema by default.
+As indicated above, an empty `<discover/>` tag includes the current schema by default.
 In this case, the example above is equivalent to:

 ```xml
 <hotrod>